 Heartworms in dogs can cause serious, sometimes even fatal, health problems to the dogs.
-As the heartworm larvae are transmitted by mosquitoes, the heartworm disease occurs basically globally.
+Mosquitoes transmit the heartworm larvae through their saliva when biting a dog.
+Since mosquitoes are plentiful in many places, the heartworm disease occurs basically globally.

 Some people tend to think that dogs living in colder places are safe from heartworm infection.
 This is not true.
-For example, heartworm has been found in all 50 states of the U.S., although naturally infection rates are much higher in places with hotter climate.
+For example, heartworm has been found in all 50 states of the U.S. Naturally though, infection rates are much higher in places with hotter climate.

-In addition, dogs who live outdoors all the time are understandably at much higher risks to be infected than dogs who live indoors.
+In addition, dogs who live outdoors all the time are understandably at much higher risks to be infected than indoor dogs.

 For some reason, the infection rate in male dogs is four to five times that of female dogs.